JoshMU1020/Reminiscence/README.md

 Application Link: https://pennstateoffice365-my.sharepoint.com/:u:/g/personal/jbm6204_psu_edu/EcsvYFxpnT5AiiDZdXyLCZcBGoOW7qbBdQcPGwOATywYlw?e=4mI96z

-(**NOTE:** Due to the large size of the application dependency folder which is approximatly 1.44 GB zipped, uploading the application folder is not easily done in GitHub.
+(**NOTE:** Due to the large size of the application dependency folder which is approximately 1.44 GB zipped, uploading the application folder is not easily done in GitHub.
 This is why a OneDrive link is used instead.)

 Once downloaded, unzip the Reminiscence folder and open it.
-Inside you will find four items including the Scrapbook application executable file, a non-encripted credentials text file, a folder containing all generated collages, and a dependencies folder containing all file dependencies for the python-kivy application.
+Inside you will find four items including the Scrapbook application executable file, a non-encrypted credentials text file, a folder containing all generated collages, and a dependencies folder containing all file dependencies for the python-kivy application.

 ![Application Folder Contents](images/insta_1.png)

-From here, double click the Reminiscence executable to start the application.
+From here, double-click the Reminiscence executable to start the application.
 A logging command prompt will open along with the application.

 ![Application and Logger](images/insta_2.png)